blockpain/solana_security_article/sections/attacker_mindset.md

 - **Program Derived Addresses (PDAs) Misuse**: incorrectly generating or handling PDAs can lead to vulnerabilities where attackers can hijack or spoof PDAs to gain unauthorized access or manipulate program-controlled accounts

+Note that reentrancy is inherently limited on Solana due to its execution model.
+The Solana runtime restricts CPIs to a maximum depth of four and enforces strict account rules, such as only allowing an account's owner to modify its data.
+These constraints effectively prevent reentrancy attacks by limiting direct self-recursion and ensuring a program cannot be involuntarily invoked in an intermediary state.

 ## Mitigation Strategies
 To mitigate these potential attacks, developers should employ a combination of rigorous testing, code auditing, and adherence to best practices:
 - Implement comprehensive input validation and access control checks